Michaelar1/JavaScript-Projects/README.md

 * [String Assignment](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/String_Assignment)
 * [Alert and Expressions Project](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Project1_expressions_alert)

+### Reserved Keyword Challenge
+  For this challenge, I assigned a variable the value of a reserved word to see the results - the event does not work.
+Also, I wrote an object constructor function.

 ### Keyword Assignment
   This assignment was a simple practice of object constructors and their use.
 Here I use both "this" and "new" keywords.